 Karen has a long history at Roseville.
 In her younger days she served as secretary to the then current pastor and now, after an early retirment from her position as a legal secretary, she has returned to provide Administrative and secretarial support to the Roseville staff.
 Her positive attitude pervades the office.
 We are delighted that she returned to serve the Roseville Church.
 Karen enjoys singing in several church praise teams in the area and is a very happy grandmother.

 Custodian: Ed Terry

 With a history in business as the owner of two corporations--Building Maintenance & Commercial and Residential Painting--Ed has an eye for detail.
 He joined our staff in 2013 and we couldn't be happier.
 Ed takes pride in keeping our facilities clean and neat and sees his work as integral to helping our church advance God's kingdom and better represent Him.
 Step inside one of our buildings and you'll see this for yourself.
-Ed is married to Linda, his wife of 42 years, and they enjoy running and biking together in their free time.
+Ed is married to Linda, his wife of over 40 years, and they enjoy running and biking together in their free time.
 Together with his wife, Linda, Ed also heads up our In Steps For Life ministry--a church based ministry to inspire others to make exercise a part of their daily lives.

 About Seventh-day Adventists

 Adventists believe a Trinity of three persons--the Father, the Son and the Holy Spirit--make up one God.
 They made salvation possible when Jesus, the Son, came to earth as a baby in Bethlehem and lived a sinless life in accordance with the Father's will.
 When Jesus was crucified for the sins of the people of the world and arose from the dead on the third day, victory was won for everyone.
 More >>